-Unless you’ve been living under a rock, you’ve heard about how artificial intelligence will affect recruitment.
-(If you have been living under a rock, read this, this, this or this to catch up.)
-Most predictions paint a future that looks very different, but with little idea of how we actually get there.
+Unless you’ve been living under a rock, you’ve heard about how artificial intelligence (AI) will affect recruitment.
+Most predictions paint a future that looks very different but with little idea of how we actually get there.
 Sort of like a sci-fi movie – we don’t see much in the transitions, we just know that we all end up wearing uniforms and flying spaceships.

 Recruitment in the future will, just like everything else, have more automation.
 But the automation must be careful and intentional – remember that we have gotten this wrong before (looking at you, ATS industry).
 It can’t be just an arms race to see who can use the most automation.
 It’s about crafting an experience for each candidate to give them the right amount of technology mixed with the right amount of human touch.
 We must not forget that job seeking is a deeply personal and emotional experience.

 AI will no doubt transform the way companies do their hiring.
-It is clear to me that RPO providers are uniquely positioned to help lead companies through these changes, because they bring with them the following strengths:
+It is clear to me that Recruitment Process Outsourcing (RPO) providers are uniquely positioned to help lead companies through advances in AI because they bring with them the following strengths:

 - Mountains of data: Without data, AI just isn’t very, well, intelligent.
-As technologies gobble up vast amounts of data, and anonymized data is able to be shared across clients, RPO companies have terrific access to data to feed artificially intelligent systems.
-Because it operates in a controlled environment, the RPO provider can also have high-quality data, whereas HR tech companies lack the time and incentive to curate data, ending up with a messier version.
+As technologies gobble up vast amounts of data, and anonymized data can be shared across clients, RPO companies have terrific access to data to feed artificially intelligent systems.
+Because it operates in a controlled environment, the RPO provider can also have high-quality data, while HR tech companies may give you messier data since they lack the time and incentive to curate data.

 - A relentless focus on candidate experience: While automation will reduce costs, it can and will hurt candidate experience when done poorly.
-As the steward of a client’s brand, an RPO partner must design the right experience, recognizing that the job seeker’s experience is an emotional one and finding the right touchpoints to maximize engagement.
+As the steward of a client’s brand, an RPO technology and automation partner will design the right experience, recognizing that the job seeker’s experience is an emotional one and finding the right touchpoints to maximize engagement.